ereiskind/nolcat/docs/source/code_style_guide.rst

     * S3 delete file operation failed: ""

-* Unable to convert file or JSON into dataframe --> #create_dataframeError
+* Unable to convert file or JSON into dataframe

+  * Warning logging statement
+  * Structure:

+    * From SUSHI: "JSON-like dictionary of <report type> for <statistics source name> couldn't be converted into a dataframe."
+    * From workbooks: "Trying to consolidate the uploaded COUNTER data workbooks into a single dataframe raised the error <error>."

 * Unable to convert data types --> #ConversionError
 * Page not found --> #404